samhynds/graffiti-ui/docs/overview/getting-started.md

 ## Usage

-To get started with Graffiti, you'll need to import the themes, global styles, and optionally react-router if you want to use the navigation components.
+To get started with Graffiti, you'll need to import the ThemeProvider and the theme you want to use.
+You'll also need to optionally import react-router if you want to use the navigation components.
 Then, wrap your React app like so:

 ```tsx
 // main.tsx - your main entry point